-Inscyte Corporation transfers personal health information to its participating laboratories and requires that these laboratories execute a formal Data Sharing Agreement prior to the transfer of personal health information.1 Inscyte discloses personal health information to Cancer Care Ontario (a prescribed entity under the Act in respect of the Ontario Cervical Cancer Screening Program), and Ontario health information custodians.
+Inscyte Corporation transfers personal health information to its participating laboratories and requires that these laboratories execute a formal Data Sharing Agreement prior to the transfer of personal health information.
+Inscyte discloses personal health information to Cancer Care Ontario (a prescribed entity under the Act in respect of the Ontario Cervical Cancer Screening Program), and Ontario health information custodians.
 Inscyte requires that CCO execute a formal Data Sharing Agreement with Inscyte prior to the disclosure of personal health information.
 Individual health information custodians are required to execute access agreements for use of the CytoBase for Clinicians online service.
 In these agreements, Inscyte requires the parties to comply with its policies and procedures and to comply with the requirements of the Act.
 These agreements also describe how and by whom compliance will be enforced and the consequences of breach.
+Inscyte Corporation requires its Agents to comply with its policies and procedures in respect of disclosure of personal health information.